naveenmalik28/Introdcution/README.md

-Hi, I am Naveen Malik, currently, I am working as a Web Developer at Pulsus Healthtech LLP Gurugram.
+Hi, I'm Naveen Malik 👋
+I'm a Full-Stack Developer with over 3 years of experience in building web applications.
+I specialize in Python (Django, FastAPI) and JavaScript (ReactJS).
+I enjoy working on both frontend and backend, creating efficient and scalable solutions.

 Completed my bachelor's degree from the University Institute of Engineering and Technology-Main Campus, Kurukshetra University.

-I'm a skilled web developer with 3.4 years of experience in creating user-friendly and visually appealing websites.
-I have experience in coding, designing, and maintaining websites using languages like HTML, CSS, JavaScript, PHP, Python, MySQL, and various web development frameworks.
-I'm adept at turning ideas into functional websites that work well on various devices.
-I'm also familiar with using tools like WordPress and have a good understanding of web development best practices.
-I'm a quick learner and always eager to explore new technologies to stay updated in this ever-evolving field.
+Skills:

+    Frontend: HTML, CSS, JavaScript, ReactJS, Tailwind CSS
+    Backend: Python, Django, FastAPI, Node.js, PHP
+    Databases: MySQL, PostgreSQL, MongoDB
+    Other Tools: Git, Docker, REST API, AWS

+Experience:

+-Developed and maintained various web applications, including a Manuscript Tracking System and a Content Management System that streamlined content workflows and publication processes.

+-Responsible for controlling and maintaining the Pulsus, IOMC, OpenAccess, and Longdom brand websites to ensure they run smoothly on a daily basis.

+-Passionate about optimizing backend processes and creating user-friendly interfaces.

+I’m always learning new technologies and improving my skills.
+Feel free to check out my repositories, and reach out if you want to collaborate!